sitewaerts/cordova-plugin-file/README.md

 If your application is new, or has never previously stored files in the persistent filesystem, then the `Library` setting is generally recommended.

+## Electron Quirks

+Files served from any other location than `cordova.file.applicationDirectory` are accessible with urls starting with  `efs:///`

 ## Browser Quirks

 ### Common quirks and remarks